UedaTakeyuki/magiclabel-doc2/content/en/_index.md

 {{< /blocks/cover >}}

 {{% blocks/lead %}}
-## Have you ever wanted to add a QR code on printed materials?
+## Have you ever wanted to add a QR code to already printed materials?
 {{< blocks/link-down color="info" >}}

 {{% /blocks/lead %}}